ray2501/Tcl-Related-Link/README.md

 * [Tcl Interpreter in C# Application](http://wiki.tcl.tk/9563)
 * [Eagle](http://eagle.to/): Eagle (Extensible Adaptable Generalized Logic Engine) is an implementation of the Tcl scripting language for the Common Language Runtime (CLR).
-Beta 42 releas support for building against and running on the .NET Core 2.x runtime (which conforms to the .NET Standard 2.0) has been added.
+Beta 42 release support for building against and running on the .NET Core 2.x runtime (which conforms to the .NET Standard 2.0) has been added.
 * [Eagle Integration Tutorial](http://eagle.to/tutorial/01/index.html)
 * [Garuda](http://eagle.to/): is part of the Eagle project.